Lecture 9

 \[ \mathbf{C} = \begin{bmatrix} k_{2,2} & k_{2,1} & 0 & 0 & k_{1,2} & k_{1,1} & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ 0 & k_{2,2} & k_{2,1} & 0 & 0 & k_{1,2} & k_{1,1} & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ 0 & 0 & k_{2,2} & k_{2,1} & 0 & 0 & k_{1,2} & k_{1,1} & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & k_{2,2} & k_{2,1} & 0 & 0 & k_{1,2} & k_{1,1} & 0 & 0 & 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 & 0 & k_{2,2} & k_{2,1} & 0 & 0 & k_{1,2} & k_{1,1} & 0 & 0 & 0 & 0 & 0 \\ \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \vdots \\ \end{bmatrix} \]

-Then using this matrix and the flattened input image, a flattened output vector can be computed as $\(\text{flatten}\left(Y \right) = C \vec{u}\).
+Then, using this matrix and the flattened input image, a flattened output vector can be computed as \(\text{flatten}\left(Y \right) = \mathbf{C} \vec{u}\).

-So the convolution operation gives a matrix that only has \(4\) parameters out of the \(9 \times 16 = 144\) total elements, with most of the entries being zero.
-This can be highly efficient for compuations in a neural network for spatially invariant features in the input data.
-The sparse structure of the matrix can also be exploited for efficient computation.
+So the convolution operation gives a matrix that has only \(4\) distinct parameters among its \(9 \times 16 = 144\) total elements, with most of the entries being zero.
+This makes computations in a neural network highly efficient for spatially invariant features in the input data, and the sparse structure of the matrix can also be exploited for efficient computation.

 Channels in Convolutional Neural Networks